alexcojocaru/geo-data-exchange/README.md

 The module is not published to the npm registry because of [its leaking users' email addresses](https://github.com/npm/www/issues/16).
-Instead, it can be referenced it's
+Instead, it can be referenced via it's
 [Github URL](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#github-urls)).

 First, add this module as a dependency to your project: